Demographic history of Jerusalem: 1st century Judea

 During the First Jewish–Roman War (66–73 CE), the population of Jerusalem was estimated at 600,000 persons by Roman historian Tacitus, while Josephus estimated that there were as many as 1,100,000 who were killed in the war—though this number included people who did not belong to the city itself.
 Josephus also wrote that 97,000 Jews were sold as slaves.
 After the Roman victory over the Jews, as many as 115,880 dead bodies were carried out through one gate between the months of Nisan and Tammuz.

 Modern estimates of Jerusalem's population during the final Roman Siege of Jerusalem in 70 (CE) are variously 70,398 by Wilkinson in 1974, 80,000 by Broshi in 1978, and 60,000–70,000 by Levine in 2002.
 According to Josephus, the populations of adult male scholarly sects were as follows: over 6,000 Pharisees, more than 4,000 Essenes and "a few" Sadducees.
 New Testament scholar Cousland notes that "recent estimates of the population of Jerusalem suggest something in the neighbourhood of a hundred thousand".
 A minimalist view is taken by Hillel Geva, who estimates from archaeological evidence that the population of Jerusalem before its 70 CE destruction was at most 20,000.

 Middle Ages

-Al-Maqdisi, a 10th century native of Jerusalem writing prior to the crusades, reports that "everywhere the Christians and Jews have the upper hand and the mosque is void of congregation".
+Al-Maqdisi, a 10th-century native of Jerusalem writing prior to the crusades, reports that "everywhere the Christians and Jews have the upper hand and the mosque is void of congregation".

+Under Crusader rule, the Jewish presence in Jerusalem was nearly eradicated.
+Following the city's conquest in 1099, many Jews were killed, and those who survived were expelled.
+Baldwin I of Jerusalem (r.
+1100–1118) formally reinstated the prohibition on Jewish settlement in the city.
+As a result, Jewish life in Jerusalem came to a near standstill during the 12th century.
+Based on contemporary Jewish travelers, including Benjamin of Tudela and Petachiah of Regensburg, by the 12th century, there were almost no Jews remaining in the city.
+Some survivors resettled in nearby cities such as Ascalon, which temporarily became a refuge for displaced Jewish communities.

+After Saladin's reconquest of Jerusalem in 1187, a small Jewish community re-emerged, consisting of local, Maghrebi, and "Frankish" Jews.
+However, the destruction of Jerusalem’s walls in 1219 by Al-Mu'azzam Isa led to a new wave of Jewish flight, with many fleeing to Acre.
+A brief ban on Jewish residence returned when Frederick II took control in 1229, lasting until the city’s recovery in the mid-13th century.
+Under the Mamluks, the city remained relatively isolated, limiting Jewish resettlement to a small number of households primarily in shared neighborhoods with Christians.